SusmeetJain/dune_template/README.md

-# OpenAI API Quickstart - Python example app
+# Dune App Template

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This is a template for quickly spinning applications with the new [Dune API](https://dune.com/docs/api/).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup